idaholab/moose/modules/geochemistry/paper.md

 [//]: # (reviewer comment: this (the ionic strength) could exceed the comfortable/applicable limit of D-H/B-t dot models.
 Unless Pitzer/HMW capability is implemented, people will have questions when this module is used for a high IS system.
 Andy replies: i agree, and have added a comment above.)

 The 3D MOOSE model involves coupling 3 models representing: (1) the heat exchanger; (2) injection, production and transport of water through the formation; (3) a geochemical model of the reservoir.
 These three models are loosely coupled using MOOSE's "multiapp" approach, using the geochemistry and PorousFlow modules.
 The coupled modelling reveals that anhydrite is the main precipitate in the heat exchanger, that illite and kaolinite dissolve around the injection well, and that K-feldspar and quartz precipitate around the injection well.  \autoref{fig:weber_tensleep_eg} illustrates the results.
+(These results are derived using a higher resolution than the example included in the test suite, since the latter must be small enough to rapidly pass MOOSE's automatic regression testing.)

 ![Temperature, free volume of Quartz, and porosity after 90 days of hot water injection in the Weber-Tensleep aquifer.
 The gray areas represent low-permeability cap rocks above and below the aquifer.\label{fig:weber_tensleep_eg}](joss_paper_weber_tensleep.png)